futape/gustav/Gustav-configuration.md

 ####`string src_dir`

 The directory the [source files](Source-files) are located in.
 The value describes the path of that directory.
 If the path doesn't start with a directory separator, one is prepended.
 The path is considered to be relative to the document root.
 The path, with the document root prepended, must point on a directory.
 The document root can be left by using `..` path segments.
+However, this is an experimental feature in isn't recommended in any way.
 The source directory should not be located underneath the [destination directory](#string-dest_dir) and should also not be the same one.
 If not a string, the value is casted as one.

 ####`string templs_dir`

 The directory the [template files](Template-files) are located in.
 The value describes the path of that directory.
 If the path doesn't start with a directory separator, one is prepended.
 The path is considered to be relative to the document root.
 The path, with the document root prepended, must point on a directory.
 The document root can be left by using `..` path segments.
 If not a string, the value is casted as one.

 ####`string 404_error_doc = "/"`

-A [relative URL](https://tools.ietf.org/html/rfc3986#section-4.2) (root-relative, starting with `/`) referencing a local HTML document whose content is printed when a Gustav-404-error is thrown.
+A relative URL (root-relative) referencing a local HTML document whose content is printed when a Gustav-404-error is thrown.
+If the URL points on a PHP file, that file is executed as a PHP script and the printed content is used.
+The file may even set its own HTTP headers like the response's `Content-Type`.
+Therefore that script may also print non-HTML content.
+Within the script superglobals like [`$_SERVER`](http://php.net/manual/en/reserved.variables.server.php) containing, beside other, information aobut the *original* request can be accessed.
 If not a string, the value is casted as one.

 ####`string site_url = <requested site>`